openconfig/reference/rpc/gnmi/gnmi-specification.md

 The `GetRequest` message contains the following fields:

 *   `prefix` - a path (specified as per [Section 2.2.2](#222-paths)), and used as described in [Section 2.4.1](#24-1-path-prefixes).
 The prefix is applied to all paths within the `GetRequest` message.
 *   `path` - a set of paths (expressed as per [Section 2.2.2](#222-paths)) for which the client is requesting a data snapshot from the target.
 The path specified MAY utilize wildcards.
-In the case that the path specified is not valid, the target MUST populate the status of the `GetResponse` message indicating an error code of `InvalidArgument` and SHOULD provide information about the invalid path in the error message.
+In the case that the path specified is not valid, the target MUST return an RPC response indicating an error code of `InvalidArgument` and SHOULD provide information about the invalid path in the error message or details.
 *   `type` - the type of data that is requested from the target.
 The valid values for type are described below.
 *   `encoding` - the encoding that the target should utilise to serialise the subtree of the data tree requested.
 The type MUST be one of the encodings specified in [Section 2.3](#23-encoding-data-in-an-update-message).
 If the `Capabilities` RPC has been utilised, the client SHOULD use an encoding advertised as supported by the target.
 If the encoding is not specified, JSON MUST be used.
-If the target does not support the specified encoding, the target MUST populate the status of the `GetResponse` message, specifying an error of `Unimplemented`.
+If the target does not support the specified encoding, the target MUST return an error of `Unimplemented`.
 The error message MUST indicate that the specified encoding is unsupported.
 *   `use_models` - a set of `ModelData` messages (defined in [Section 2.6.1](#261-the-modeldata-message)) indicating the schema definition modules that define the data elements that should be returned in response to the Get RPC call.
 The semantics of the `use_models` field are defined in [Section 2.6](#26-schema-definition-models).

 Since the data tree stored by the target may consist of different types of data (e.g., values that are operational in nature, such as protocol statistics) - the client MAY specify that a subset of values in the tree are of interest.
 In order for such filtering to be implemented, the data schema on the target MUST be annotated in a manner which specifies the type of data for individual leaves, or subtrees of the data tree.